-Personal data is playing an increasing role in activities where there is a high cost of failure, such as health-care, the prevention and detection of crime, and legal proceedings.
-In many important situations, the organizations who need access to this data are not the ones who generate or hold the data, so data must be shared in order for it to be effectively used.
-Such sharing must however be done with great care as improper sharing or modification of sensitive data could result in harm, whether through breaches of confidentiality or incorrect decisions as a result of tampered data.
-The harm from such failures can have wider implications than just the individuals whose data is involved.
+Personal data plays an important role in activities where there is a high cost of failure e.g., health-care, preventing and detecting crime, and legal proceedings.
+Often, however, the organizations that need access to this data are not the ones who generate or hold the data, so data must be shared for it to be used.
+Such sharing must be done with care as improper sharing or modification of sensitive data can result in harm to the individuals whose data is involved, and others, whether through breaches of confidentiality or incorrect decisions as a result of tampered data.
 If there is widespread abuse of personal data, people may become unwilling to allow their data to be collected and processed even when it would benefit themselves and society.

 Simple restrictions on sharing of personal data can be automatically enforced through access control and cryptographic protections, such as preventing unauthorized parties from accessing databases in which personal data is held.
-However, other equally important restrictions involve human interpretations of rules or depend on information not available to the computer system enforcing them.
-For example, access to medical records may be permitted only when it would be in the interests of the patient or access to communication records may be permitted only if it is necessary and proportionate for the purposes of preventing crime.
+However, other equally important restrictions involve human interpretations of rules, consent, or depend on information not available to the computer system enforcing them.
+For example, access to medical records may be permitted only when it would be in the interests of the patient.
+Similarly, access to communication records may be permitted only if it is necessary and proportionate to prevent crime.

 In such cases, rules cannot reliably be automatically enforced in real-time so the approach commonly taken is to keep records of access attempts and subject the actions to audit.
 Provided that the audit can detect improper activities and violations are harshly punished, abuse can be effectively deterred.
 Statistics published about the audit can also provide confidence to society that access to data is being controlled and that organizations who can access data will be held to account.

 This raises questions about who performs the audit and how the auditor can be assured that the records they see are accurate.
 If individuals at risk of their personal data being misused do not trust that the auditor is faithfully carrying out their duties then the goal of the audit will not be achieved.
 However, because of the sensitivity of personal data and the records containing the justification for data being processed, not everyone can act as an auditor.
 Even if it was possible to find an organization whose audit would be widely accepted, an audit based on tampered records would not be reliable.